coverified/graphQLConnector/README.md

 # graphQLConnector

-graphQL connector and CoVerified database scheme in scala used by several public and private projects
+graphQL connector and corresponding CoVerified client scheme in scala used by several public and private projects